-All Food Stamp AG's, in which all adults are at least age 60 and/or disabled with no earnings or only excluded earnings, are certified for 24 months.
-These AG's may include individuals under age 18 as long as all adults are elderly and/or disabled.
+All Food Stamp AG's, in which all adults are at least age 60 and/or disabled with no countable earnings, are certified for 24 months.
+These AG's may or may not contain individuals under age 18.
 See Section 12.15,B for disability determination.
 These AG's must report the following changes which include, but are not limited to:

-- Changes in AG composition; - Changes of address, including when the AG moves; - Changes in the amount of rent or utilities when the AG moves; - Changes in the amount of assets; - Changes in a legal obligation to pay child support; - Changes in the AG's income, including: - Onset of any non-excluded earned or unearned income - Changes in unearned income of more than \$50.
+- Changes in AG composition; - Changes of address, including when the AG moves; - Changes in the amount of rent or utilities when the AG moves: - Changes in the amount of assets; - Changes in a legal obligation to pay child support; - Changes in the AG's income, including: - Onset of any non-excluded earned or unearned income - Changes in unearned income of more than \$50.